FreeTAKTeam/DigitalPy/README.md

 ## Routing
 Routing is the process of selecting the correct Controller for a given Request.
 DigitalPy distinguishes between internal and external routing.
+DP inspects the action key formed from it's sender, context and action name and parameters (if any).
+* Sender: the original emitter of the request (e.g. a component in external routing)
+* Context: in certain circostances the same Sender can reuse the same action name
+* Action: the name of the Action that is called

 ### Internal routing
 Internal routing is executed within the scope of a Component